Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 The ritual for the final transformation required the sacrifice of every citizen of Ebe, the island city Borys ruled.
-Borys renamed the resulting hellish wasteland to Ur Draxa, the City of Doom.
+Borys renamed the resulting hellish wasteland Ur Draxa, the City of Doom.
 The Dragon dwells in the ruins of Ur Draxa's palace to this day, leaving the city only to collect his tributes.

 The city itself is inhabited by a very large number of undead, and by the living